Naamio/malline/README.md

 Malline is a simple and powerful template language for Swift.
 It provides a syntax similar to Handlebars & Mustache.
-If you're familiar with these, you will feel right at home with Stencil.
+If you're familiar with these, you will feel right at home with Malline.

 ## Example